Jan Mosdorf: Biography

 Mosdorf was born in Warsaw.
 He associated himself with the National Democratic movement (founded by Roman Dmowski) some time in 1926.
 Two years later, he completed his philosophy studies, earning an M.A. degree (later, he also earned a PhD in philosophy, writing about works of Auguste Comte, under supervision of Prof. Władysław Tatarkiewicz).
 As a student, he was a member of several right-wing youth organizations.
 He wrote articles for nationalist magazines, always claiming that Germany was Poland's main enemy and that Poland should gain control over the Western part of Upper Silesia and Masuria.

 In 1928, during the IV Congress of the MW, which took place in Lwów, he was elected director of the organization.
+He was one of the authors and signatories of the ONR's Ideological Declaration and its official leader.
 Later on, he had to hide for some time because he was a member of the ONR, and the government had incarcerated several activists of the organization in the Bereza Kartuska Prison.
+After coming out of hiding in 1935, he broke politically with the ONR and worked as a publicist for the weekly magazine Prosto z Mostu.
+In 1938, he published his most important work, Yesterday and Tomorrow (Polish: Wczoraj i jutro).